The North Yorkshire Stronger Communities Programme

-Following cuts to youth services across the country we are supporting North Yorkshire Youth’s ambitions help over a thousand young people in the coming years so that they can feel trust, a sense of belonging and say in the places and spaces that matter to them.
+The North Yorkshire Youth Mentoring Project, supported by The National Lottery Reaching Communities Fund, is designed to support vulnerable young people through intense, early intervention, one-to-one sessions and group work activities.
+The aim is to improve their wellbeing, future employment opportunities and to learn new skills.
+Skyblue is the Project’s learning partner providing formative and summative evaluation services between 2020 and 2023.
 Using participatory research techniques designed with the young people themselves, we help bring out their feelings so that their voices can be heard to influence investment in services and youth mentoring support that will improve their lives in a meaningful way.
 This work builds on years of helping evaluate and improve youth programmes (linked to the London 2012 Olympic and Paralympic Games and 2014 Glasgow Commonwealth Games) that aim to help them feel greater agency, and take positive steps towards education, volunteering, social action, employment and enterprise.

 North Yorkshire Voluntary and Community Sector Resilience Survey Results Published